shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/04 AWS Cognito.md

     - Verify the token
     - Using `STS` generate temporary credentials for the `APP`
     - App can use these credentials and access `AWS Resource`
-- To allow access of not authenticated user, allows, guest access
+- To allow access of not authenticated (unauthenticated) user,
+  - allows, guest access
+  - Use identity pools

 ### Developer Authenticated Identities